UK’s Boris Johnson ends week of turmoil in weakened position

 The Downing Street exodus is sending further shockwaves through Conservative lawmakers as they mull whether to seek a no-confidence vote in the leader who won them a big parliamentary majority just over two years ago.
 Under party rules, such a vote is triggered if 15% of party lawmakers — currently 54 people — write letters calling for one.
 If Johnson lost such a vote, he would be replaced as party leader and prime minister.

 Only about a dozen Conservative legislators have publicly called for Johnson to quit, though the number who have written letters may be higher.

+Aaron Bell, a lawmaker who asked in Parliament on Monday whether Johnson thought he was a fool for following social distancing rules at his grandmother’s funeral in 2020, added his name on Friday to those calling for a no-confidence vote.
+He wrote on social media that “the breach of trust that the events in No. 10 Downing Street represent, and the manner in which they have been handled, makes his position untenable.”

 Many others are biding their time, waiting to see whether police censure the prime minister and what Gray will say in her final report, due once the criminal investigation is over.

 Huw Merriman, a moderate Conservative lawmaker, said the prime minister had to shape up or ship out.